ankitmody/CSC-517-Slack-Bot/BOT.md

  2. Main Flow
     User will request an example to edit an issue "123" for repository "XYZ"

-    [S1] User will request for an example to work with iusses in Github.
+    [S1] User will request for an example to edit an issue on GitHub.
-    [S2] Bot will provide possible pre-defined options for "issues": list, get, create, edit, lock an issue.
-    [S3] Bot will return a curl command example to edit an issue based on query input.
+    [S2] Bot will return a curl command example to edit an issue based on query input.
-    [S4] Bot will edit the issue.
+    [S3] Bot will edit the issue.

  3. Subflows
-    [S1] User writes "I want to work with issues".
+    [S1] User writes "I want to see how to edit an issue".
-    [S2] Bot shows a list of options to work with issues in the from of drop-down list and user can pick any one of them.
-Suppose user selects Edit an Issue.
-User writes "I want to know edit an issue "123" for repository "XYZ" "
+    [S2] Bot asks the user to enter owner, repository name and issue ID.
     [S3] Bot will ask the user if he wants to execute the curl command.

  4. Alternative Flows